Talking race, faith 2 weeks after Sam DuBose killing

 “Thank you, Jesus,” the others whispered.
 A Norwood woman wiped away tears.

-The husband and father of three grown children was moved by the response of the people of Charleston, South Carolina, during a June mass shooting at a black church by a white teenager.
+Towles, a husband and father of three grown children, was moved by the response of the people of Charleston, South Carolina, during a June mass shooting at a black church by a white teenager.

 “I distinctly remember them forgiving him.”